Lee Battersby, it must be said,

 I was born in Nottingham in 1970, departing from a snow-covered city in 1975 directly to Kambalda, a town on the edge of Australia’s largest desert.
 In November.The resultant culture shock is probably to blame for a lot of things, note least the feeling that I have never really belonged anywhere, and the strange twitch I get in my left eye whenever I see pebble gravel.

 I live with my wife, writer Lyn Battersby and an increasingly weird mob of kids.
 I am sadly obsessed with Lego, Nottingham Forest football club, dinosaurs and Daleks.
-I’ve been a stand-up comic, tennis coach, cartoonist, poet, and tax officer in previous times, and I currently work during the day as the Arts Co-ordinator for my local Council.
+I’ve been a stand-up comic, tennis coach, cartoonist, poet, and Arts & Culture coordinator for a local Council in previous times.